 - Running an LLC is slightly more complicated than running a sole proprietorship.
 Freelancers may need professional help to maintain their records or file taxes.

 Although forming an LLC can cost more in some states, that shouldn’t be enough to deter you.
 As for the other negatives on our list, most of these can be minimized (or ignored entirely) if you prepare ahead of time and maintain your records.
 If you do it right, an LLC should benefit you.

 How to get an LLC for freelancers

 Getting an LLC for freelancers is pretty straightforward, but getting lost in all that legal speak is easy.
-There are only 7 steps to forming and maintaining an LLC, perfect for busy freelancers.

 Select your preferred freelance LLC

 An LLC for freelancers falls into three umbrellas: single-member LLC, domestic LLC, and foreign LLC.
 A single-member LLC can be domestic or foreign-based on where it’s formed.

 For example, if you wanted to start an LLC in Florida from scratch, your LLC is a domestic LLC under tax law.
 If you already have an LLC and you want to operate out of Florida, you can register your current single-member LLC there, but you’re considered a foreign LLC by tax law.

 You can operate your LLC anywhere in the states, but you must pay your taxes in the state where your business was formed.
 If you want to take advantage of another state’s tax law, you can leave one state and register in another, but only if you’re classified as a full-time freelancer.